MeerModii/CoinWave_Multiplatform/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+If you would like to reach out and work on this in depth contact me via my email: meer2modi@gmail.com

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.